droonga/droonga.org/tutorial/1.1.0/dump-restore/index.md

 ### Restore data from a dump result, to an empty Droonga cluster

-Because the result of the `drndump` command includes complete information to construct a dataset same to the source, you can re-construct your cluster from a dump file, even if the cluster is broken.
+Because the result of [the `drndump` command][drndump-command] includes complete information to construct a dataset same to the source, you can re-construct your cluster from a dump file, even if the cluster is broken.
-You just have to pour the contents of the dump file to an empty cluster, by the `droonga-send` command.
+You just have to pour the contents of the dump file to an empty cluster, by [the `droonga-send` command][droonga-send-command].

 To restore the cluster from the dump file, run a command line like: